 No one enjoys discussing STDs, but if you are an adult having sex, or you are a parent, it would be wise to learn some essential facts about STDs that everyone should know.

 STDs are a fact of life and an increasing number of cases are occurring each day in the United States and worldwide. … Continue reading

 The signs of fibroids can be so sneaky that many women have no idea they are there.
-In fact, according to the NIH or National Institutes of Health, up to 80% of women have fibroids by age 50 and many … Continue reading
+In fact, according to the NIH or National Institutes of Health, up to 80% of women have fibroids by age 50 and many don’t realize it. … Continue reading

 Chances are, you began receiving pap smears around the age of 21, and they have since become a routine part of your checkup for years.
-When you reach menopause, your body goes through several shifts and changes, but that doesn’t … Continue reading
+When you reach menopause, your body goes through several shifts and changes, but that doesn’t mean you should stop receiving important exams! … Continue reading

-What is HPV?
 The Human Papillomavirus (HPV) is the most common sexually transmitted disease in the United States, with nearly everyone being infected at some point in their lives.
-In fact, it is estimated that 79 million Americans are infected with … Continue reading
+In fact, it is estimated that 79 million Americans are infected with some type of HPV, … Continue reading